ReVanced/revanced-documentation/docs/revanced-reddit/wiki/help/troubleshooting.md

 ## The player UI on YouTube doesn't go away

-This issue occurs randomly.
-Currently, the only fix is to restart the app.
+You may have it set to permanently show in **Settings > Accessibility**.
+Otherwise, this issue occurs randomly and the only fix is to restart the app.

 ## The shorts button on YouTube is gone

-Disable **Settings > ReVanced > Layout > Navigation button settings > Hide shorts button**.
+Disable **Settings > ReVanced > Layout > Navigation button settings > Hide Shorts button**.

 ## ReVanced Manager is crashing/not working